 Western Selects Hockey is glad to be back on the ice in the West Edmonton Mall once again with all of the other charter member organizations.
 Much appreciation extended to the Brick Tournament organizers and sponsors for this 33rd year of Brick Hockey action.
 Good luck to all teams attending the greatest youth hockey event ever created.

 The Junior Bruins are proud to represent greater Boston and eastern New England at the Brick tournament.
 We want to thank Mr. Bill Comrie, Mr. Craig Styles, Mr. Andy Wigston, and all the Brick staff members and volunteers for the opportunity to participate in the best youth hockey tournament in the world.
-The team played in the Music City Invitational in Nashville, the Boston Showdown, and showcases in CT and Montreal before heading to Edmonton.
-The roster includes players from Massachusetts (15), New Hampshire (1), Connecticut (1), and Toronto (1).
+The team played in the Bauer Shootout in Toronto, the Boston Showdown, and showcases in CT and the Montreal Meltdown before heading to Edmonton.
+The roster includes players from Massachusetts (11), Maine (2), Rhode Island (1), Florida (1), Toronto (1) & New Brunswick (1).
 We are excited to be back at the Brick and look forward to a great week of hockey!
 Go B’s!

 Team Saskatchewan Jr. Pats are very honoured to be attending The Brick Tournament.
 Under new and old management, we are very excited to compete in this year’s tournament and hopefully bring home Saskatchewan’s very first title.
 Team Sask Jr. Pats would like to thank all their sponsors, as well as the organizing committee.
 Good luck to all the teams.